 Preoperative Follow Up Consultation with Surgeon:

-Your follow up visit with the surgeon will be scheduled close to completion of your work up and non-surgical weight loss program.
+Your follow up visit with the bariatric surgeon in Maryland will be scheduled close to completion of your work up and non-surgical weight loss program.
 By that time, you probably will be well prepared, but again write down all questions you might have to discuss with your surgeon.
 At this appointment results of all tests will be reviewed with you and a final decision would be made about type of proposed bariatric procedure and any associated recommended surgery (hiatal hernia repair, gall bladder removal and etc).
 To minimize your risks and to facilitate laparoscopic approach, you might be recommended to do Preoperative Liquid Protein diet for 2-4 weeks prior to surgery.

 Last Steps Immediately Before Surgery: